iterative/dvc.org/content/docs/command-reference/repro.md

   (non-recursively) if multiple stage names are given as `targets`.

 - `-c <path>`, `--cwd <path>` - directory within the project to reproduce from.
+  `targets` will be searched relative to this path.
 Instead of using `--cwd`, one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
 This option can be useful for example with subdirectories containing a separate pipeline that can either be reproduced as part of the pipeline in the parent directory, or as an independent unit.

 - `-R`, `--recursive` - determines the stages to reproduce by searching each target directory (if any) and their subdirectories.